Statistical Methods Seminar Description

 Software and Computer Support

-If you already have a strong background in the application of SEM to analyze the covariance structure of multivariate data and you need to learn how to apply more advanced models to longitudinal data, this course is for you.
-We strongly recommend that you attend our five-day intensive summer institute on the foundations of SEM as a pre-requisite to taking this five-day advanced course.
-If you have not taken the foundations Course, you should have extensive experience or have taken a graduate-level course on SEM before enrolling.
+If you already have a strong background in the application of SEM to analyze the covariance structure of multivariate data and you need to learn how to apply more advanced models to longitudinal data, this seminar is for you.
+We strongly recommend that you attend our five-day intensive summer institute on the foundations of SEM as a pre-requisite to taking this five-day advanced seminar.
+If you have not taken the foundations Seminar, you should have extensive experience or have taken a graduate-level seminar on SEM before enrolling.

-Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, and communication, will benefit from the course.
+Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, and communication, will benefit from the seminar.

-The course will support LISREL, Mplus or Laavan.
+The seminar will support LISREL, Mplus or Laavan.
 Some assistance will be available for questions related to other structural modeling packages.
 Previous knowledge of LISREL, Mplus or Laavan is preferred but not required.

-Below are links to course files for those who enrolled in the course.
-Please download these files onto your computer before the first day of the course.
+Below are links to seminar files for those who enrolled in the seminar.
+Please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information, you agree not to share your login information or the content protected by it.

-Click Here to Access Longitudinal SEM Course Files
+Click Here to Access Longitudinal SEM Seminar Files